vttale/serve-stale/README.md

    and incorporate comments.
 There has also been more deployment and implementation recently, and so this document is now more describing what is known to work instead of simply proposing a concept.

-   Open questions:

-   o  The EDNS option that we propose for debugging is relatively full-
-      featured to identify which RRsets are stale.
-It could be simplified to just indicate that an answer is stale, or even removed entirely in favour of an Extended Error result that indicates staleness.

-   o  What TTL value to recommend be set in stale answers returned by
-      recursive resolvers.

 3. Terminology